 The notion that Social Security ‘invests’ in anything is a shell game.
 When Federal Savings Bonds mature, we don’t go back in time and tax the people who were working when the bond was written to pay it off; we tax those who are working when the bond is cashed in.
 When the Federal Government is holding it’s own bonds as an ‘investment’, that’s like someone paying a credit card bill with another credit card.
-What’s more, since the government had to create the debt before it could be ‘invested’ in, This would be like someone supporting their family using credit cards, and using other credit cards to pay their credit card bill.
+What’s more, since the government had to create the debt before it could ‘invest’ in it, it’s like someone supporting their family using credit cards, and using other credit cards to pay their credit card bill.
 There is no investment involved – all proceeds are spent as quickly as they are received, and all that is left is a pile of debt.

-In 1945, there were 42 workers for every retiree.
-In 2015, there were 2.8 workers per retiree.
+In 1945, there were 42 workers for every retiree, and the retirement age was beyond the life expectancy, so most people were never paid anything back.
+In 2015, there were 2.8 workers per retiree, and the retirement age was much lower than the life expectancy.
 To put that into perspective, today’s workers have fifteen times the same burden as did their grandparents and great grandparents, to support Social Security.
-And the ratio is only getting worse.
+That ratio is only getting worse, going forward.

 Chile has the other form of Social Security, with individual accounts.
-The promised rate of return is five times what our Social Security system pays, and Chile recently had a recession representing the worst case scenario of a private program.
+The promised rate of return is five times what our Social Security system pays, and Chile recently had a recession representing the ‘worst case scenario’ critics of private program fear.
 Even in the midst of recession – when all of the worst case risks came true – Chile’s system still paid three times the return on investment our system pays.
-Better yet, workers are living off of their own earnings when they retire, so this system works whether the working population is growing or not.
+Better yet, in Chile workers live off of their own earnings when they retire, so this system works whether the working population is growing or not.
 This is a better system, and one FDR could have chosen to put in place had he wanted to.

 Our seniors today are being short-changed.
 The average retiree gets just $1,290 per month.
 That’s $15,480 per year.
 Nobody can live off of that.
 Under Chile’s program, they would get $6,450 a month, or $77,400 a year to live on.
-Even in the midst of recession, they could expect at least $3,870 per month, or $46,440 a year.
+Even in the midst of recession, our retirees, under a Chile-style program, could expect at least $3,870 per month, or $46,440 a year.
 Do you want to retire on $15,480 a year, or on $77,400 a year?
-Unfortunately, FDR made that decision for us, and he made it based on his own political agenda rather than on our best interests.
+Unfortunately, FDR made that decision for us, and he made it based on his own political agenda rather than based on our best interests.

-Our seniors deserve better than starvation wages, and when we retire, we will deserve better as well.
-Transitioning away from the current system would not be easy – seniors survive on their benefits, and for many retirees, that’s the only income they have.
+Our seniors deserve better than the starvation wages our Social Security system provides.
+Transitioning away from the current system would not be easy though – seniors survive on their benefits, and for many retirees, that’s the only income they have.
 It would be worse than heartless to cut them off.
-Many others have reached an age where their ‘investment’ into Social Security already has them reliant on this system.
+Many others have reached an age where even though they are still working, their ‘investment’ into Social Security already has them reliant on this system for their own future retirement.
 Those who are already invested deserve their promised returns, and since Social Security has no real trust fund (it is just a pile of debt), someone is going to be taxed to pay for those benefits in the future.
-Over time, however, we can get out from under this program, and can start to pay our seniors a far better rate of return.
+Over time, however, we can get out from under this program, and can start to pay our seniors a far better rate of return – as they deserve.